David Bruce Smith: Career

 Smith worked at the Charles E. Smith Realty Companies for two decades, progressing from a property management job in the Residential division, to vice-president and senior vice president positions in commercial management.
 He then switched to a career in writing, editing, and publishing.
 He founded, edited and published Crystal City Magazine.

 David Bruce Smith Publications was founded in 2003.
 The company specializes in creating, designing, and writing limited-edition books on a variety of subjects such as authors, historic figures, artists and leaders.

-Smith is the author of thirteen books: In Many Arenas, 13 Young Men, Tennessee, Three Miles from Providence, Conversations with Papa Charlie, Afternoon Tea with Mom, Letters to My Children, Building the Community, Continuum, Building My Life, Souvenirs of the Riviera and the children's book American Hero: John Marshall, Chief Justice of the United States and Abigail & John.
+Smith is the author of thirteen books: In Many Arenas, 13 Young Men, Tennessee, Three Miles from Providence, Conversations with Papa Charlie, Afternoon Tea with Mom, Letters to My Children, Building the Community, Continuum, Building My Life, Souvenirs of the Riviera and the children's books American Hero: John Marshall, Chief Justice of the United States, and Abigail & John.
 He is also a reviewer of books for several publications.
-Smith also authored the preface of American Council of Trustees and Alumni (ACTA) booklet, "No U.S. History?"
+Smith also authored the preface of the American Council of Trustees and Alumni (ACTA) booklet, "No U.S. History?" in 2021 and "A Curricular Solution to the Crisis of Civic Illiteracy" in 2025.

-In 2014 he launched The Grateful American Series, an interactive multimedia program designed to restore enthusiasm in American history for children and adults.
+In 2014, he launched The Grateful American Series, an interactive multimedia program designed to restore enthusiasm in American history for children and adults.

 The Grateful American Foundation, which focuses on publishing materials and producing activities for children about American History, was founded in 2014.